oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 You have three options for registering your Autonomous AI Database:
 - Use the **Register** link on the **Autonomous AI Database** page (one-click method with no interaction).
-- Use the Autonomous AI Databases wizard on the **Overview** page for the Oracle Data Safe service (guided method with customization options).
+- Use the Autonomous AI Databases wizard on the **Overview** page in Oracle Data Safe (guided method with customization options).
-- Manually register your target database from the **Registered Targets** page (advanced method without guidance).
+- Manually register your target database from the **Target databases** page in Oracle Data Safe (advanced method without guidance).

 1. Return to the **Autonomous AI Database | Oracle Cloud Infrastructure** browser tab.
 You last left off on the **Autonomous AI Database** page.

     If you navigated away from this page: From the navigation menu, select **Oracle AI Database**, and then **Autonomous AI Database**.
 Select your compartment (if needed), and then select the name of your database.

-2. Scroll down the page, and then under **Data Safe**, notice that there is a **Register** option. *Please don't click the link, and instead, let's view the other options.*
+2. Scroll down the page, and then under **Data Safe**, notice that there is a **Register** option.
+This option is available for Autonomous AI Databases only. *Please don't click the link, and instead, let's view the other options.*

     ![Register option for your database](images/register-database.png "Register option for your database")

-3. From the navigation menu, select **Oracle AI Database**, and then **Data Safe - Database Security**.
-The **Overview** page is displayed.
+3. From the navigation menu, select **Oracle AI Database**, and then select **Overview** under **Data Safe - Database Security**.
+The **Overview** page titled "Simplify security for your Oracle databases" opens.

     On this page, there are wizards to register the following types of databases:

-    - Autonomous AI Database
+    - Autonomous AI Databases
-    - Oracle cloud database
+    - Oracle cloud databases
-    - Oracle database on compute
+    - Oracle databases on compute
-    - Oracle Cloud@Customer database
+    - Oracle Cloud@Customer databases
-    - On-premises Oracle database
+    - On-premises Oracle databases
-    - Amazon RDS for Oracle database
+    - Amazon RDS for Oracle databases

     ![Registration wizards for Oracle Data Safe](images/registration-wizards.png "Registration wizards for Oracle Data Safe")

-4. Under **Data Safe** on the left, select **Target Databases**.
+4. On the left under **Data Safe - Database Security**, select **Target databases**.
+The **Target databases** page opens.

-5. On the right, select **Register database**.
+5. Select **Register database**.
 From here, you can manually configure registration details.
 This method assumes that you have already completed the required pre-registration tasks for your database.

    ![Manual target registration](images/manual-target-registration.png "Manual target registration")